bit-broker/website/content/en/docs/coordinator/connectors.md

 {{% /alert %}}

 {{% alert color="info" %}}
-Any [policy](/docs/concepts/policy/) keys which were issued where this connector's records formed part of the [data segment](/docs/concepts/policy/#data-segment), will no longer return entity instances contributed by it.
-In some circumstances, this could render policy keys unfit for purpose.
+Any [policy](/docs/concepts/policy/) authorization tokens which were issued where this connector's records formed part of the [data segment](/docs/concepts/policy/#data-segment), will no longer return entity instances contributed by it.
+In some circumstances, this could render policy authorization tokens unfit for purpose.
 {{% /alert %}}